 The Maverick Festival

-Maverick Concerts, Inc. is the oldest, continuous summer chamber-music festival in America, celebrating over a century of world class music in the woods.
-The mainstay of the festival, which runs from July to September, is to be found in the Sunday chamber music concerts performed by renowned soloists and ensembles.
+Maverick Concerts, Inc. is the oldest, continuous summer chamber music festival in America, celebrating over a century of world class music in the woods.
+The mainstay of the festival, which runs from June to September, is to be found in the Sunday chamber music concerts performed by renowned soloists and ensembles.
 Jazz and Contemporary Music presentations have been given more prominence in recent seasons.
-Our popular Young People’s Concerts, designed to introduce students to the wonder and power of various musical genres, are free for youth age 16 and under.
+Our popular Young Mavericks Festival, designed to introduce students to the wonder and power of various musical genres, are free for youth age 16 and under.
 The festival is a winner of the Award for Adventurous Programming, accorded jointly by Chamber Music America and the American Society of Composers, Authors and Publishers (ASCAP.)

 photo by Dion Ogust

 Maverick Concerts, Inc., is a 501(c)3 not-for-profit organization.
 Concerts are made possible in part with an award from the National Endowment for the Arts; funds from the New York State Council on the Arts, a state agency, with the support of Gov. Andrew Cuomo and the New York State Legislature; the Maverick Concerts Endowment Fund; Friends of Maverick; the towns of Woodstock and Hurley; local businesses; individual donors; and other public and private foundations.
 Yamaha, the official piano of Maverick Concerts, appears through the generosity of Yamaha Artist Services.

 The Maverick Concert Hall